charmoller/ceros-ski/README.md

   * Reset the game after the skier has been eaten but clicking the mouse.

+### Score

+   * Display a score as the skier travels further
+   * Reset score when game is started over

 ## Known Bugs

   * The asset manager load asset unit tests are not functioning and have been disabled.